UWNetworksLab/uProxy-p2p/src/README.md

 `firefox/` contains all the uProxy code specific to Firefox.

-`uistatic/` contains all the uProxy code specific to Firefox.
+`uistatic/` contains all the uProxy code for the user interface, such that it is independent of the Core.
+In this directory, uProxy's Core is mocked out, with fake state and handlers, so that one can test the UI as a standalone static webpage.

 `interfaces/` contains strictly `d.ts` files which declare Typescript interfaces that allow type checking.
 These only provide compile-time checking - they do not generate actual javascript files.
+The interfaces are referenced in multiple components.

 `interfaces/lib` contains third party `d.ts` files for quality type checking with external libraries, i.e. from